corda/corda/docs/source/corda-configuration-file.rst

 :database: Database configuration:

-        :serverNameTablePrefix: Prefix string to apply to all the database tables.
-The default is no prefix.
         :transactionIsolationLevel: Transaction isolation level as defined by the ``TRANSACTION_`` constants in ``java.sql.Connection``, but without the "TRANSACTION_" prefix.
 Defaults to REPEATABLE_READ.
         :exportHibernateJMXStatistics: Whether to export Hibernate JMX statistics (caution: expensive run-time overhead)